JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 ## Model-based framework for nonsmooth methods

 In Julia, \eqref{eq:nlp} can be solved using [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl), which implements in-place, first-order, line-search–based methods [@stella-themelis-sopasakis-patrinos-2017;@themelis-stella-patrinos-2017].
-Most of these methods are splitting schemes that either alternate between the proximal operators of $f$ and $h$, as in the **Douglas–Rachford** solver [@eckstein1992douglas], or take a step along a direction $d$, which depends on the gradient of $f$, possibly modified by a Quasi-Newton approximation (e.g., L-BFGS)—followed by proximal steps on the nonsmooth part $h$.
+Most of these methods are splitting schemes that either alternate between the proximal operators of $f$ and $h$, as in the **Douglas–Rachford** solver [@eckstein1992douglas], or take a step along a direction $d$, which depends on the gradient of $f$, possibly modified by a L-BFGS Quasi-Newton approximation followed by proximal steps on the nonsmooth part $h$.
 In some cases, such as with the **PANOC** [@stella-themelis-sopasakis-patrinos-2017] solver, this process is augmented with a line-search mechanism along $d$.

 By contrast, [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) focuses on model-based approaches such as trust-region and quadratic regularization algorithms.
 As shown in [@aravkin-baraldi-orban-2022], model-based methods typically require fewer evaluations of the objective and its gradient than first-order line search methods, at the expense of requiring a lot of proximal iterations to solve the subproblems.